 24. “What do I want?” is often a better question than “What should I do?”

 25. We don’t want to see certain things because of fear.
 We are scared of fear.
 But if we dig out a bit of courage, beyond the fear is always a wonderful discovery.

 26. Insecure people are annoying.

 27. It pays to be honest with the right people.

 28. If you observe those that try to appear perfect in order to be loved or accepted, you realize that such pretending highlights what they want to hide.

 29. Don’t believe answers to Hypothetical questions.
 We really learn about ourselves when we are right in front of a challenge.

 30. Create or visit a little paradise to recharge.

 31. “We experience in life what we’re deeply convinced is so.”

-32. A compromise may be the right answer sometimes, but if we let others direct what we do too often, then… who are we really?
+32. A compromise may be the right answer sometimes, but not too often

 33. It is easy to create an illusion of happiness, but true happiness takes work.